TanjaKec/repro_research/content/day3/RMarkdown/_index.en.markdown

 - **File `01_rmdApprec.Rmd`** incorporates the R code given in `R/script1.R` file.
 Open this `Rmd` file and check its metadata.
 Try to play around with the document's layout by changing some of the features, such as the table of contents (TOC) using the toc option or theme (for more available themes you can use see the blog post [r-markdown-theme-gallery](http://www.datadreaming.org/post/r-markdown-theme-gallery/).

-- **File `02_rmdApprec.Rmd`** enables you to create scientific and technical writing, native to the web by using Distill Basics template.
+- **File `02_rmdApprec.Rmd`** enables you to create scientific and technical writing, native to the web by using the Distill Basics template.
 For more see <https://rstudio.github.io/distill/basics.html>.

 - **File `03_rmdApprec.Rmd`** shows you how to add a static image file to your document.
 You should check the following blog post [Tips and tricks for working with images and figures in R Markdown documents](http://zevross.com/blog/2017/06/19/tips-and-tricks-for-working-with-images-and-figures-in-r-markdown-documents/) by [Zev Ross](http://www.zevross.com).